hidglobal/digitalpersona-authentication/docs/index.md

 ---
 {% include header.html %}

-# Authentication API for {{ site.data.product.name }}
+# Overview

 {% include dpam-intro.md %}

-As a part of DPAM, the {{ site.data.lib.name }} provides web browsers with API allowing to identify and authenticate users with various credentials using DPAM Web Services.
+As a part of {{ site.data.product.shortName }}, the {{ site.data.lib.name }} library
+provides web browsers with API allowing to identify and authenticate users with various credentials using {{ site.data.product.shortName }} Web Services.

 ## Requirements